MontiCore Grammars for Expressions, Literals and Types - an Overview

 be used as ordinary types (instead of only numbers).

-The typecheck is extended to prevent e.g. assignment of a weight to a length
+The typecheck prevents e.g., assignment of a weight to a length

 -based variable.